HelloClever-temp/params-checker/README.md

     => false
     ```

-- You can also pass the argument "many", to treat the it as an array of multiple ParamsCheckers:
+- You can also pass the argument "many", to treat it as an array of multiple ParamsCheckers:
   - example:
     ```ruby
     class Book < ParamsChecker::BaseParamsChecker